How to Create an Adoption Plan for Your Baby [You are in Control of Your Adoption Plan]

 - What is best for you?

-By answering these questions, you will ensure that the adoption goes exactly how you want it, and that your child will have the life you have always hoped for him or her.
+By answering these questions, you will ensure that the adoption goes exactly how you want and that your child will have the life you have always hoped for him or her.

 Step 1: Choosing an Adoption Professional